iancenry/vans-hire/readme.md

 - We can handle this with a `splat/catchall(*)` route - in the path we use a universal/catchall selector which means that if there are no other routes listed use this route.

 ## Data Layer APIs
+- Without using data layer apis, We would need to set a loading and error state in components that do any sort of fetching, this leads to a lot of repetition and a lot happening just to handle the "sad path (accounting for errors)".
+A major reason why this is happening is because we are only starting our fetch request after a component loads.
+- If we didn't load a component before we had access to the data we wouldn't have to worry about the above issue of handling errors in each component incase the data doesn't come back.
+- Data Layer APIs is a way that we can load our data before it ever transitions us to the route.
+This allows us to get rid of a lot of repititve code. *Refer to Vans.jsx before is commit*